cloudwego/cloudwego.github.io/content/en/docs/cwgo/getting-started/_index.md

    pong
    ```

 Congratulations!
-So far you have successfully written a Cwgo server and completed a call!
+So far you have successfully written a cwgo HTTP server and completed a call!